The Siracusa International Institute for Criminal Justice and Human Rights – Privacy Notice

 - To comply with our legal or regulatory obligations.

 The Institute only processes persona data when it has a legal basis for doing so.
 This legal basis will depend on the circumstances however generally our processing will be based on the following:

-We have obtained your consent to use your data in a certain way e.g. when you register for a course or sign up to our mailing list you will be asked to give your consent.
-You may withdraw your consent at any time by contacting us at firstname.lastname@example.org;
+We have obtained your consent to use your data for a specific purpose e.g. when you register for a course or sign up to our mailing list you will be asked to give your consent.
+You may withdraw your consent at any time by contacting us at email@example.com;

 - Processing is necessary in order to enter into a contract with us, for example for employment or provision of services;